Independent guide. Not affiliated with any therapy platform. General information only, not medical or therapy advice.In a crisis? Call or text 988.

 1

-Bachelor's degree (4 years, BSW holders eligible for advanced-standing MSW programs)
+Bachelor's degree (4 years; BSW holders may qualify for advanced-standing MSW programs)

 2

-Master's in Social Work / MSW (2 years from a CSWE-accredited program, 1 year with advanced standing)
+Master's in Social Work / MSW (2 years CSWE-accredited, 1 year with advanced standing)

 3